plumvillage/newsletter/src/en/articles/br-phap-niem--the-laughter-of-children-echoes.md

 自从一见桃花后</br>
 直至如今更不疑</blockquote>

-> For thirty years I've sought the swordsman.
+<div class="verse"><p>For thirty years I've sought the swordsman.<br/>
-> Many times the leaves have fallen to sprout anew.
+Many times the leaves have fallen to sprout anew.<br/>
-> Following one glance at a peach blossom,
+Following one glance at a peach blossom,<br/>
-> I no longer have any more doubts.
->
->   <span class="note">Translated by Andy Ferguson.
-In: Zen's Chinese Heritage: The Masters and Their Teachings, Wisdom Publications, 2000, pp. 183-184.</span>
+I no longer have any more doubts.<span class="note">Translated by Andy Ferguson.
+In: Zen's Chinese Heritage: The Masters and Their Teachings, Wisdom Publications, 2000, pp. 183-184.</span></p></div>

 Thay offered a pair of parallel verses to Br.
 Giac Thanh when he passed away:

-> One maple leaf has fallen down,
-> and yet you continue to climb the hill of the 21<sup>st</sup> century with us.
+<div class="verse"><p>One maple leaf has fallen down, and yet you continue to climb the hill of the 21<sup>st</sup> century with us.<br/>
-> Thousands of daffodils are beginning to bloom and the earth continues to be with the sky,
-> singing the song of no-birth and no-death.
+Thousands of daffodils are beginning to bloom and the earth continues to be with the sky, singing the song of no-birth and no-death.</p></div>

 ## Putting on the robe of freedom

 There was quite a long period of time when Br.
 Giac Thanh went “sanghati free”.
 He came to precept recitations wearing just the long robe, or even just short robes covered with an O.I. jacket.
 The abbot at that time was extremely upset.
 Every time he saw Br.
 Giac Thanh, an elder brother, coming to the precepts recitation “sanghati free”, he showed his displeasure.
 Of course the unhappiness of the abbot, the second oldest brother in the sangha, was understandable.
 It was his responsibility to guide the sangha towards order, and not unrestrained “free style”.
 Knowing this, as much as the abbot was displeased and has already respectfully asked Br.
-Giac Thanh to wear his sanghati for the precepts recitation, to be an example for the younger ones, he remained "sanghati free".
+Giac Thanh to wear his sanghati for the precepts recitation, to be an example for the younger ones, he remained “sanghati free”.

 I was a young monk at the time, so I barely noticed what was happening, I was not qualified to say anything.
 Thay must have heard the complaints and knew about it, but somehow he acted as if nothing had happened.
 The other brothers also knew, but no one complained and no one followed suit.
 The fact was that Thay was Br.
 Giac Thanh's teacher.
 If Thay said nothing, how could we?
 Only Thay and Br.
 Giac Thanh understood each other at that level.
 Maybe that is why Thay said nothing.
 In the end, Br.
 Giac Thanh was still Br.
-Giac Thanh, "sanghati free".
+Giac Thanh, “sanghati free”.

 Spring in the west is incredibly beautiful.
 Come winter, the forest sheds all its leaves, leaving only bare branches and appearing as if dead.
 But after three months of sleep, the buds and shoots burst through rapidly and emerge as green leaves in just a short while.
 The forest was a tender green and full of life.
 There were times in spring when Br.
 Giac Thanh would sit on the deck of the Floating Cloud Hut and mutter, “My sanghati is the vast sky and earth, the green of nature,  every day, I wear it at all times…”